 Once Msg3 is transmitted the MAC entity shall:

+1> if Msg3 is transmitted on a non-terrestrial network:

-1> start the ra-ContentionResolutionTimer and restart the ra-ContentionResolutionTimer at each HARQ retransmission in the first symbol after the end of the Msg3 transmission;1> monitor the PDCCH while the ra-ContentionResolutionTimer is running regardless of the possible occurrence of a measurement gap;
+2> start the ra-ContentionResolutionTimer and restart the ra-ContentionResolutionTimer at each HARQ retransmission in the first symbol after the end of the Msg3 transmission plus the UE estimate of UE-gNB RTT.

+1> else:

+2> start the ra-ContentionResolutionTimer and restart the ra-ContentionResolutionTimer at each HARQ retransmission in the first symbol after the end of the Msg3 transmission;

+Editor’s note: How UE detects cell originates from a non-terrestrial network to be confirmed by RAN2.

+1> monitor the PDCCH while the ra-ContentionResolutionTimer is running regardless of the possible occurrence of a measurement gap;

 1> if notification of a reception of a PDCCH transmission of the SpCell is received from lower layers: